Branches: Past & Present

 NEW: A virtual archives was created in 2016.
 Some of the digitized Tweedsmuir collections and other WI documents are now available for searching and viewing.
 More will be released on an ongoing basis after they are digitized and then reviewed for privacy considerations.

 Above is a chart of the more than 2,000 Women's Institute (WI) Branches that existed in Ontario since 1897.
 It is a work in progress, hoping that Members and the general public can provide missing information.

 The chart lists the WI Branches, whether active, when organized and disbanded, whether they produced a Tweedsmuir Community History Collection (TH), and, if so, the location of the original books.
 It also provides, if applicable the digitizing status, including minute books in some cases where TH could not be found.

 The list follows the FWIO structure, being divided into Regions, Areas, Districts, and Branches.
 The Branches are sorted by historic Districts, starting with the most easterly Districts, moving westward, then south, and finally north.
 This allows Branches to be grouped together as closely as possible geographically.

 The list of Branches started with the list created in 1995 in the book For Home & Country – The Centennial History of the Women’s Institutes in Ontario by Linda Ambrose.
-From there information was added from the reports supplied by District representatives from 2003 to 2012.
+From there, additions and corrections were made from information received from Members and the public, and as the digitizing progresses.

 Year Ended – Where the actual year is not known, ‘post 1995’ indicates disbandment after 1995, while ‘disbanded’ indicates disbandment prior to 1995.

 This chart is a work in progress.
-If you have more information, please contact the Provincial Tweedsmuir Coordinator.
+If you have more information, please contact the Digitizing Coordinator.